Session 3 - Module A: Advanced Orchestration Patterns¶

 sync_progress = len(completed_required) / len(required_branches)

-Adaptive Synchronization Policies
+Adaptive Synchronization Policies¶

 Based on completion progress, we determine the appropriate coordination action:

-# Check if synchronization point is satisfied
+# Check if synchronization point is satisfied for data consistency

 if sync_progress >= 1.0:

-# All required branches completed - proceed
+# All required branches completed - proceed with data merge

 sync_status = "completed"

-next_action = "proceed_to_merge"
+next_action = "proceed_to_data_merge"

 elif sync_progress >= 0.75:

-# Most branches completed - wait with timeout
+# Most branches completed - wait with timeout for data consistency

 sync_status = "waiting_final"